sueiras/dl-medical-images/object_detection/README.md

 - Convert the database to TFRecords whit the notebook Convert_annotated_images_into_TFRecords.ipynb

-- Execute the train_faces.sh to train the model.
+- Execute the train_blood.sh to train the model.
-- Simultaneously execute eval_faces.sh to stat the evaluatoin proccess.
+- Simultaneously, in other terminal, execute eval_blood.sh to start the evaluation proccess.
-- Start the tensorboard over the models dir to follow the
+- In another terminal start the tensorboard over the models dir to follow the training and evaluation processes